-LNDS students can basically validate participation to MOOCs with doctoral school credits, but apart from the offers below (already verified) this needs to be done on an individual basis (Who is teaching?
+LNDS students can basically validate participation to MOOCs with doctoral school credits, but apart from the offers below that are already verified by the LNDS this needs to be done on an individual basis (Who is teaching?
 How many hours should be translated into credits?
 What is the course level, e.g. master, equivalent to introductory or advanced PhD courses?)

-After the course, provide the LNDS coordinator with your "Verified Certificate of Achievements" (as for summer/winter schools and international conferences) for credit validation.
+After the course, provide the LNDS coordinator with your course certificate (as for summer/winter schools and international conferences) for credit validation.

 Already verified MOOC offers

 Cellular Mechanisms of Brain Function (Teacher: Carl Petersen, EPFL): introductory level (evaluation by homeworks; worth 1.5 ECTS)

 The Fundamentals of Neuroscience (escpecially for students lacking a neurobiological background; counting as introductory teaching) with so far 3 parts

 Part 1: Electrical Properties of the Neuron (1 ECTS)

 Part 3: The Brain (1.5 ECTS)